Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Related work

-\textbf{Random walks for graph representations.} Random walks have attracted a lot of attention in graph learning, due to their simplicity and ability to gather context from neighborhoods.
-DeepWalk \citep{deepwalk} and node2vec \citep{node2vec-kdd2016} were among the first to explore the potential of random walks for producing graph embeddings, treating walks as analogues of sentences in natural language and processing them using skip-gram models. \citet{rwnn_original} generated graph-level task predictions by executing joint random walks on direct products of graphs with their extracted subgraphs.
-CRaWL~\citep{tonshoff_crawl} represents the input graph as a collection of random walks and processes them with a 1-dimensional convolutional NN.
-WalkLM~\citep{walklm} samples random walks from graphs with textual features, passing them to a language model for embedding generation.
-RWNN~\citep{kim_rwnn} and RUM~\citep{wang2024rum} anonymize the extracted walks and process them with sequence models and RNNs, respectively.
-NeuralWalker~\citep{neuralwalker} aggregates embeddings derived by encoding random walks into message passing layers.
+\paragraph{Random walks for graph representations.} Random walks have been widely adopted in graph learning due to their simplicity and ability to gather context from neighborhoods.
+DeepWalk \citep{deepwalk} and node2vec \citep{node2vec-kdd2016} were among the first approaches, treating walks as analogues of natural language sentences and processing them with skip-gram models.
+Subsequent work has developed diverse neural architectures based on random walks: \citet{rwnn_original} generates graph-level predictions using joint walks on direct products of graphs and their subgraphs, CRaWL~\citep{tonshoff_crawl} represents a graph as a collection of walks and processes them with a convolutional network, WalkLM~\citep{walklm} samples walks from graphs with textual features and embeds them using a language model, RWNN~\citep{kim_rwnn} and RUM~\citep{wang2024rum} anonymize walks and process them with sequence networks, and NeuralWalker~\citep{neuralwalker} integrates walk encodings into message passing.

-\textbf{Probabilistic invariance.} Neural architectures that enforce invariance to specific transformations often exhibit more stable training and improved performance~\citep{bronstein2021geometric}, but this inductive bias can reduce their expressivity by preventing the model from distinguishing non-equivalent inputs.
+\paragraph{Probabilistic invariance.} Neural architectures that enforce invariance to specific transformations often exhibit more stable training and improved performance~\citep{bronstein2021geometric}, but this inductive bias can reduce their expressivity by preventing the model from distinguishing non-equivalent inputs.
 In graph learning, this trade-off is exemplified by MPNNs, whose power is limited by the 1-WL test~\citep{xu2018howexpressive,MorrisAAAI19}.
 Randomization has emerged as a solution, enhancing expressivity through techniques such as noise injection~\citep{abboudsurprising}, vertex dropping~\citep{papp2021dropgnn}, subgraph sampling~\citep{bevilacquaequivariant,subgraphgnn_hierarchy}, dynamic rewiring~\citep{finkelshtein2024cooperative}, and random walks~\citep{kim_rwnn, wang2024rum}.
-Despite their stochasticity, such methods can remain probabilistically invariant, ensuring that equivalent inputs yield identical expected outputs, or even identical output distributions.
-We extend the notion of probabilistic invariance to KGs and prove that $\flock$ satisfies invariance in distribution.
+Despite their stochasticity, such methods can remain probabilistically invariant, ensuring that equivalent inputs yield identical expected outputs, or even identical output distributions. \draft{In line with a prior work \citep{gao2023double}, we extend the notion of probabilistic invariance to KGs and prove that $\flock$ satisfies invariance in distribution, and further clarify its usefulness in KG learning.}